 - Try thyme, summer savory, even oregano, or a herb mixture like Italian or French herbs.

 - You could truss the bird.
-Because trussing it can be quite elaborate I don’t always feel it is thaaat necessary.
+Because trussing can be quite elaborate, I don't always feel it is that necessary.

 - But at least make sure you tie the legs together and tuck the wings a bit out of the way so that their tips don't get too much color.